 This method is applicable when we are working with a large amount of data.
 Defining a custom number format will also work on newly inserted data as well.
 The steps to complete this method are below.

-- At first, we need to go to select the cell range like the previous method and then press Ctrl+1 to open the Format Cells panel.
+- At first, we need to select the cell range like the previous method and then press Ctrl+1 to open the Format Cells panel.

 - Next, we will select Custom, and in the Type section, copy and paste the following number format and then press OK.